 STRNCPY is used to copy null-terminated strings between memory buffers.

 Its C definition is:

 STRNCPY copies a maximum of size characters from the null-terminated source string at address fm, to the destination address to.
-If the source and destination strings overlap, the result is undefined.
+If the source and destination strings overlap, the result is the first argument.